Back to Blog

 Use Sponsored Products When:

-• You are launching a new product and need immediate sales velocity
+• You are launching a new book and need immediate sales velocity on launch day

 • You have a limited budget and need the highest direct ROAS

-• You are targeting competitor ASINs for conquest campaigns
+• You are targeting competitor ASINs (similar books in your genre) for conquest campaigns

-• Your product competes primarily on price or reviews rather than brand loyalty
+• Your book competes primarily on price, KU enrollment, or reviews rather than author loyalty

 Use Sponsored Brands When:

-• You want to build brand awareness and recognition in your category
+• You want to build author brand awareness and recognition in your genre

-• You have a product line (3+ products) that benefits from being shown together
+• You have a book series (3+ books) that benefits from being shown together as a collection

-• You have strong creative assets, especially video
+• You have strong creative assets — especially a book trailer or author video

-• You are in a category where brand loyalty drives repeat purchases
+• You are in a genre where author loyalty drives repeat purchases (romance, fantasy, thrillers)

-• You want to drive traffic to your Brand Store for a controlled shopping experience
+• You want to drive traffic to your Author Store for a controlled browsing experience

 Use Both When: